DWallace740/sql-challenge/README.md

 - Data Engineering: Populating the database with employee records from CSV files.
 - Data Analysis: Using SQL queries to identify trends and extract insights from the data.

-### Project Structure
+#### Project Structure

-Files and Folders
+#### Files and Folders

-- EmployeeCSVdata/data/Contains six CSV files representing the employee data for analysis.
+- EmployeeCSVdata/data/: Contains six CSV files representing the employee data for analysis.
-- SCHEMA.sqlSQL script defining the database schema, including table relationships, primary keys, and foreign keys.
+- SCHEMA.sql: Script defining the database schema, including table relationships, primary keys, and foreign keys.
-- Data Analysis_Questions_Code.pgsqlSQL queries used to analyze the data and answer specific business questions.
+- Data Analysis_Questions_Code.pgsql/sql (different file type): Queries used to analyze the data and answer specific business questions.
-- Data Analysis_Questions_Results.xlsxAn Excel file summarizing the results of the SQL queries.
+- Data Analysis_Questions_Results.xlsx: An Excel file - summarizing the results of the SQL queries.
-- Data_Analysis_Summary.mdA written summary of key insights and recommendations based on the analysis (included below).
+- Data Analysis_Summary.pdf
-- README.mdThis document, providing an overview of the project and its outcomes.
+- README.md: This document, providing an overview of the project and its outcomes.

 ## Key Insights and Recommendations